LyAlex95/WA_ToDoList/README.md

 Add more please

-i'm still confused but atleast I can upload
+i'm still confused but atleast I can upload pleasee